 and to network with students from all over the world.

-The GPPN invites students from GPPN member schools to identify an important policy challenge in any public policy field and in any regional, international or national context.
-Students should form teams between 3 and 5 members and work together to develop their proposals.
+The GPPN invited students from GPPN member schools to identify an important policy challenge in any public policy field and in any regional, international or national context.
+Students were asked to form teams between 3 and 5 members and work together to develop their proposals.

-We are looking for student presentations on public policy proposals that:
+We were looking for student presentations on public policy proposals that:

 25% Problem Analysis